-Yesterday I wrote about the transversospinalis, the deepest layer of muscles to the spine, that include the multifidus, the rotatores and the semispinalis.
-Today we will look at the muscles directly above the transversospinalis—the erector spinae muscles.
+I have written about the transversospinalis, the deepest layer of muscles to the spine, that include the multifidus, the rotatores and the semispinalis.
+In this post we will look at the muscles directly above the transversospinalis—the erector spinae muscles.

 The erector spinae are three different muscles that run along the spine from the head to the pelvis.
 They are extensor muscles that work to straighten the spine and maintain its erect posture.
 In yoga a perfect example of the erector spinae at work is coming up to stand from a flat back posture with the hands on the hips.